 In 2008 the National Board of the LWV announced its position on Immigration.
 Today more than ever, the League continues to stand behind policies that promote the humane and just treatment of individuals already in the country as well as those seeking entry.
 Emphasis is placed on reuniting families, meeting the economic, business and employment needs of the United States, as well as helping those seeking to escape political persecution or humanitarian crises.

-Read more here. (pdf; will open in a new window)
+Read LWVUS Immigration Policy here. (pdf; will open in a new window)

 Several Immigration Team members read the book “Dear America” by Jose Antonio Vargas, a Pulitzer Prize winning journalist who spoke in October at a Pisgah Legal Service event in Asheville.
-We would like to recommend it for those looking to understand the perspective of an undocumented citizen.
+We recommend it for those looking to understand the perspective of an undocumented citizen.
 Here is a book review written by Immigration Team member Aloha Smith. (pdf; will open in a new window)

-Watch this compelling 7 minute NPR report from October 2019 on the difficulties facing DACA (Deferred Action for Childhood Arrivals) students with an uncertain future.
+Watch this compelling 7-minute NPR report from October 2019 on the difficulties facing DACA (Deferred Action for Childhood Arrivals) students with an uncertain future.
 The League of Women Voters supports a path to citizenship for DACA students.